Short stories on all manner of themes, ideas and in all sorts of genres. Enjoy!

 Hearth and Home – ‘You can’t see the dark side of where you came from.’
 Jean has a successful career as a homicide detective, but years of working in London and seeing humanity at its worst drives her back to her home town in the North West, desperate for a break.
 Little did she expect that returning to her roots would reveal more about her home town and herself than perhaps she wanted to know.

-Ash – Now available in the dystopian sci-fi short fiction collection Tuned to a Dead Channel (see my Publications page) Humanity is having to scrape a living from what is left of the planet.
+Ash – Now available in the dystopian sci-fi short fiction collection Tuned to a Dead Channel and Harvey Duckman Presents, Vol 2 (see my Publications page) Humanity is having to scrape a living from what is left of the planet.
 There is a global recession, rationed food and Earth is under a trade boycott.
 These are grim times, times to simply survive.
 Argyle has been surviving for years until someone turns up at the Albion Ash Rose farm that might give him a chance to live.

 Cenwick Priory – Matt’s dad decides to take him on a trip to try and break him out of the bleak mood that has settled on him since the death of a close friend.
-A Lunar eclipse is due and Matt’s dad has heard of a great spot to observe it from.
-What Matt’s dad doesn’t know is it’s not just depression that’s haunting his son, or Cenwick Priory.
+A Lunar eclipse is due and he’s has heard of a great spot to watch.
+What Matt’s dad doesn’t know is it’s not just depression that’s haunting his son

 Under Aletsch – To her twin brother, Dawn represented everything he loved and hated about himself.
 When she disappeared he thought maybe he might be able to settle into some semblance of normality.
 But when, decades later, her body is discovered on a glacier, perfectly preserved, he realises he always knew he would never be free of her and wonders if he ever wanted to be.
 Based on a true event.